 2. Mary says to Matthew, "no names, no pack drill."
-This was a saying that meant, 'I won't say anything so that no one, meaning us, will be punished.'
+This was a saying that meant, 'I won't mention the names of who did what so that no one, meaning us, will be punished.'
 Pack Drill was a British military punishment where a soldier would have to exercise, or drill, in full uniform and a heavy back pack.

 3. While touring Downton, General Strutts swings a ball on a board game.
 The game was Devil Among The Tailors, a popular pub game.
 In it, a ball (the devil) suspended on a string from a vertical stick is swung in an arc around the stick to crash into and knock over as many of a 3 x 3 group of nine skittles (tailors) as possible.
 It's a little like bowling.

 4. The Marconi Scandal, on which Miss Swire provided information to Carlisle, involved highly placed ministers in the liberal party who knew that the British government was about to sign a lucrative contract with the Marconi Company and purchased shares in it ahead of the public announcement.
 Newspapers found out and published details about it including the names of the guilty.
 Rather than suing the writers for defamation of character, which would have forced a trial, they shrugged it off and blushed all the way to the bank.
 None were ever convicted.
 That doesn't mean there were no long term repercussions.
 The Marconi Scandal is often cited as the pivotal point when the common British citizen began distrusting all politicians.